 Interpretive Works

-The Studio maintains a parallel interpretive practice focused on examining human dignity, agency, and moral decision-making under conditions of structural constraint.
+The Studio maintains a parallel interpretive practice examining human dignity, agency, identity, and moral decision-making under conditions of technological, institutional, and psychological constraint.

-For collaborators in computer science, artificial intelligence, ethics, medicine, and the liberal arts, these works function as shared cognitive scaffolding — a way to reason across disciplines without collapsing them into abstraction.
+For collaborators across medicine, artificial intelligence, engineering, ethics, and the humanities, these works function as shared cognitive scaffolding — a means of reasoning across disciplines without reducing human experience to technical abstraction alone.

 Paired Interpretive Works